Accept the challenge !

 - The Integrated Loudness

-- The maximum Short-Term loudness
+- The maximum Short-Term loudness, at the loudest moment

 - PLR (Subtract the Integrated Loudness from the maximum peak level)